ibeach/ibeach.github.io/_pages/fractals.md

 permalink: /fractals/
 ---

-<h3>On This Page:</h3>
-Julia Sets and Mandelbrot Sets

 <h3>Explanation:</h3>
+This page exhibits some Julia and Mandelbrot set fractals.
-On the most mechanical level, these images of Julia sets are produced by iterating functions $z \to f(z,c)$ at each point, where the initial $z$ value is the given point and $c$ is some global constant.
+On the most mechanical level, these images are produced by iterating functions $z \to f(z,c)$ at each point, where the initial $z$ value is the given point and $c$ is some global constant.
 For instance, at every $z$ value we could iterate $z \to z^2+1$, obtaining the sequence $(z^2+1,(z^2+1)^2+1,\cdots)$ at each $z$.
 Conversely, the Mandelbrot set images are produced by iterating functions $z \to f(z,z_0)$ at each point,